Wednesday, June 26, 2019

 If that sounds familiar to the speech given in the film Conan the Barbarian, that's because it was essentially lifted from this short story.

 Belit is far from the only lover Conan has throughout Howard's works, and they've come in all shapes, sizes, and nationalities.
-From blushing maids who asked him to be their first, to jaded mercenaries, to witch women with uncertain motives, but these characters were all unique in their own way.
+From blushing maids who asked him to be their first, to jaded mercenaries, to witch women with uncertain motives, these characters were all unique in their own way.
 More importantly, none of them suddenly had a crisis of self when they admit they are attracted to Conan, or when they go further and are intimate with him.
 There were plenty of other problems in the text (especially when they came from non-Caucasian ethnicities), but this specific pitfall was one the older stories managed to avoid.

 Hot Take: Make Your Characters Individuals With Agency